compayser/cogmapoptimizer/examples/Example3_en.md

 ### 2.4 Evaluation of experimental results and conclusions

 Analysis of the experimental results shows that:
-+ The results for the ìoldî and ìnewî formats are identical.
-From this we can conclude that, in principle, the previous generation model is sufficient to implement the Avg strategy, if the user is not interested in the issue of preserving the range of expert opinions and agrees to the initially averaged ìopinion of the average expert.î
++ The results for the ‚Äúold‚Äù and ‚Äúnew‚Äù formats are identical.
+From this we can conclude that, in principle, the previous generation model is sufficient to implement the Avg strategy, if the user is not interested in the issue of preserving the range of expert opinions and agrees to the initially averaged ‚Äúopinion of the average expert.‚Äù
 + The results of comparing the Avg, Max and MaxAvg strategies are comparable: structurally, the solutions proposed by the AI are equivalent.
 This is explained by the same initial conditions (the structure of the cognitive map, which is built on the same subject area).
 At the same time, the initial impulse effects in the modeling scenarios change, which leads to the fact that the required result (the same for all strategies) is achieved in different ways.
 + As a conclusion, we can assume that obtaining a structural diagram of a solution can, apparently, be carried out with fuzzy cognitive maps, which are less labor-intensive to process.
 And the clarification of the results (in accordance with various strategies) is already done with the help of fuzzy probabilistic cognitive maps.